sindresorhus/filter-obj/readme.md

 Type: `(sourceKey, sourceValue, source) => boolean`

-A predicate function that detemines whether a property should be assigned to the new object.
+A predicate function that detemines whether a property should be filtered.

 #### keys